fkinos/ffkkinos.com/content/projects/formatting_tables.md

 Y           @ INCOME @   25.0 @ 2024-04-18T00:00:00
 ```

-Now we see that each column is separated by the "@" string instead of the "|" default one.
+now we see that each column is separated by the "@" string instead of the "|" default one.

-## Source Code
+## source code

-The source-code is available [at this repository](https://git.sr.ht/~fkinos/seisei).
+the source-code is available [at this repository](https://git.sr.ht/~fkinos/seisei).

 `format-table` function provides a compreehenvisve documentation string which can be accessed
 so if in doubt you can always use the documentation function to get more information and examples on how to use it: